cataplectic/GENESIS-V1.0-Symbolic-Regression-Engine/README.md

 * **Autonomous Constant Optimization:** It doesn't just find the structure of the equation; it mathematically optimizes the coefficients for the lowest possible error.
 * **Parsimony Pressure:** It actively penalizes overly long and complex equations to prevent overfitting and avoid "singularity traps" (like dividing by near-zero values).

+🚧 Challenges & Learnings
+Building this wasn't just about writing an algorithm; it was about battling mathematics itself.

+During development, while testing thermodynamic data (like Stefan-Boltzmann relationships), I watched the algorithm "cheat" by appending microscopic fractions (like -0.000054 / T) just to squeeze out a 0.001% better R-squared score, which would cause an asymptotic explosion if T ever hit zero.
+Fighting these edge cases—by implementing protected division and complexity penalties—has been one of the most rewarding engineering challenges of this project.

+👨‍💻 About Me
+I'm Yağız Murat Kağan Küpcü, an Electrical-Electronics Engineering student with a deep passion for bridging the gap between heavy AI software and physical hardware.
+When I'm not designing PCBs or training multi-agent reinforcement learning models, you can probably find me running, boxing, or hunting down the next big challenge in systems engineering.

+Feel free to reach out if you want to talk about symbolic regression, embedded AI, or hardware optimization!

 ## 🚀 Getting Started

 You don't need a supercomputer to run this.
 Just a standard Python environment.